edmundgjj/edmundgjj.github.io/_portfolio/copywriting.md

 * Adobe Creative Cloud & Sketch
 * Lucidcharts, Xmind

 These writing samples required relatively similar aptitudes and disciplines to technical writing.
-I suggest you begin here:
+Here are some works that you can begin to learn more about my writing experience:
 * [Curriculum Design](/curriculum) to provide training frameworks and instructions for trainers
 * [Press Release](/pr) to communicate key messages
 * [Research Paper](/research) to present research findings and methodology